 Again, this very much comes down to your personal definition of 'fashionable'.

-There’s no doubt that glamping is the more fashionable option for many right now.
-There’s something magical and romantic about the notion of staying in a plush treehouse in the middle of the forest, and is ideal for those who like the idea of camping but don’t want to forego some of their luxuries.
+There's no doubt that glamping is the more fashionable option for many right now.
+There's something magical and romantic about the notion of staying in a plush treehouse in the middle of the forest.
+It is ideal for those who like the idea of camping but don't want to forego some of their luxuries.

 However, many aren't concerned with how their holiday looks on Facebook, and find their own definition of 'fashionable' in being that little bit close to nature.

-James: “Camping and glamping are fairly equal in interest right now, but seasonal trends also play a large role.
-In the spring and summer the interest in camping on our website shoots up as the peak season approaches and there are still more people searching for traditional tent and campervan sites than there are glamping.
+James: "Camping and glamping are fairly equal in interest right now, but seasonal trends also play a large role.
+In the spring and summer, the interest in camping on our website shoots up as the peak season approaches.
+There are still more people searching for traditional tent and campervan sites than there are glamping.

 "However, in autumn and winter time, over 90% of the bookings made on coolcamping.com are for glamping sites as the likes of shepherd's huts, pods, treehouses and so on become the more appropriate options.

-Garri: “Glamping can cover a wide range of options to suit all budgets from spartan, off-rid cabins where you need to bring bedding and other gear, to top end luxury safari tents with separated bedrooms (some are even 2 storey), ensuite bathroom, not to mention a fully equipped kitchen inside.
-There are new glamping structures being launched every year and it’s always inspiring what people are coming up with.”
+Garri: "Glamping can cover a wide range of options to suit all budgets.
+From spartan, off-grid cabins where you need to bring bedding and other gear, to top-end luxury safari tents with separated bedrooms (some are even two storeys) and ensuite bathroom.
+Not to mention a fully-equipped kitchen inside.
+There are new glamping structures being launched every year and it’s always inspiring what people are coming up with."